What is It?

 Telepractice is a method of reaching students and individuals in any distant location.
 It is defined as the use of technology to provide speech and language therapy services to remote regions around the world.
 Many populations can be seen for therapy in this way, right from the comfort of your own living room and never having to leave the house.

-Research shows that with telepractice a Speech-Language Pathologist and Audiologist can provide speech therapy services, with the same results, as being there in person.
+Research shows that with telepractice a clinician can provide therapy services, with the same results, as being there in person.

 What to Expect